Vini2/phables/README.md

-  -ml, --minlength INTEGER  minimum length of circular unitigs to consider -mcov, --mincov INTEGER   minimum coverage of paths to output -cc, --compcount INTEGER  maximum unitig count to consider a component -mgf, --mgfrac FLOAT      length threshold to consider single copy marker
+  -ml, --minlength INTEGER  minimum length of circular unitigs to consider -mcov, --mincov INTEGER   minimum coverage of paths to output -cc, --compcount INTEGER  maximum unitig count to consider a component -mp, --maxpaths INTEGER   maximum number of paths to resolve for a component -mgf, --mgfrac FLOAT      length threshold to consider single copy marker
                             genes
   -as, --alignscore FLOAT   minimum alignment score (%) for phrog annotations